Skip to content

 Physical Activity

-While there is no evidence that exercise alone will help relieve your pain, it may help improve overall health and quality of life.
+While there is no evidence that exercise alone will treat neuropathic pain, it may help improve overall health and quality of life.
 Exercise is often recommended as part of a multidisciplinary approach to treating chronic pain.

-Regular exercise can help manage nerve pain by improving blood flow, reducing inflammation and releasing endorphins (the body’s natural painkillers).
+Regular exercise, combined with physical therapy, can help manage pain by improving blood flow, reducing inflammation and releasing endorphins (the body’s natural painkillers).
 It can also help people with nerve pain cope with symptoms by increasing their ability to move around and making them feel less depressed or anxious.

 Types of exercises include: